Carole Shepherd, LCSW-R, LMT, RYT, SEP

 Deep red botanical artwork symbolizing nervous system regulation and healing in integrative somatic

 I integrate breathwork, sensory awareness, and relaxation techniques to support the body's innate healing capacities.
-Somatic therapy addresses emotional concerns and the physical effects of trauma that are often difficult to resolve through talk therapy alone.
+Somatic practices address emotional concerns and the physical effects of trauma that are often difficult to resolve through talk therapy alone.

 Mindfulness & Movement